 1. Yama: ethical restrictions including non-violence (ahimsa), truthfulness (satyam), non-stealing (asteya), continence (brahmacharya), and abstinence from greed (aparigraha).

-2. Niyama: practices to develop internal purity including cleanliness or purity (saucha), contentment (santosha), austerity (tapas), study of scriptures (swadhyaya), and self-surrender (ishwara pranidhana).
+2. Niyama: practices to develop internal purity including cleanliness or purity (saucha), contentment (santosha), austerity (tapas), study of scriptures (svadhyaya), and self-surrender (ishvara pranidhana).

 3. Asana: posture

 4. Pranayama: breath control

 5. Pratyahara: abstraction of the senses.
 Each of these accessories to concentration and meditation give Yoga practitioners not only survival techniques for emotional crises, but tools to permanently transform negative emotions into their positive potential of pure joy, discriminative knowledge and freedom (pratipaksha bhavana).